*Updated for 2024*

 Bookends

 Two of my favorite bookends that have held up to the test of time (and loads of book weight) are the Portal bookends (which always evoke comments from guests) and the raven and skull bookends.
-A bookend tip: while the solo slanted book holders look cool, in practice I’ve found they do a poor job of actually holding up a book.
+A bookend tip: while the single slanted book holders look cool, in practice I’ve found they do a poor job of actually holding up a book.

 Book Nooks

 These adorable miniatures are fun to put together and look magical on a bookshelf nestled between real books.
 I constantly get compliments on my sitting library nook and elfin library nook (check out my TikTok video of the latter here).
-But be warned – they require a fair amount of basic crafting so these are gifts best suited for your hands-on friends.
+But be warned – they require a fair amount of basic crafting so these are gifts best suited for your hands-on or artsy friends.

 Bonus tip!
 These are the glues I use for mine – Bearly Art Precision Craft Glue (a tad pricy) and Turbo “Tacky” Glue (more economical).